sasq64/apone/README.md

 	# and finally we build everything by including the build rules
 	include $(MODULE_DIR)/build.mk

-A slightly more advanced example.
+A slightly more advanced example;

 	MODULE_DIR = ../cpp-mods
 	include $(MODULE_DIR)/config.mk